The British Institute of Human Rights (BIHR)

 Equality, diversity and inclusion policy

-BIHR exists to support people, community groups, and public bodies/services to make positive change through the practical use of human rights as set out in our Human Rights Act.
-Promoting equality and valuing diversity are fundamental to our mission, and we are committed to providing equal opportunities and to avoiding unlawful discrimination in our employment and services.
-We are also committed to ensuring that the work environment is free of harassment and bullying., and we expect our staff, Board members, volunteers, and others associated with or representing BIHR, to treat respectfully all those they interact with during their work for the charity, and in a way that upholds their human rights.
+BIHR exists to o champion the Human Rights Act (HRA) as a practical tool for everyday justice.
+Promoting equality and valuing diversity are therefore fundamental to our mission, and we are committed to providing equal opportunities and to avoiding unlawful discrimination in our employment and services.
+We are also committed to ensuring that the work environment is free of harassment and bullying., and we expect our staff, board members, volunteers, and others associated with or representing BIHR, to treat respectfully all those they interact with during their work for the charity, and in a way that upholds their human rights.

 Benefits